 The field of Biological sciences is booming in developed countries.
-With the combination of technology and the search for new ways to feed ourselves and power our vehicles, more and more scientists are submitting sheaves of research on biological topics.
+With the combination of technology and the search for new ways to feed ourselves and power our vehicles, more and more scientists are submitting research on biological topics.
 You may think that biology is all about cell structure or plants and animals, but there are a wide variety of biological sciences you can make a career out of.
 If you're trying to choose a major, here are some popular picks.

 Why not give agriculture a try?
 Agriculturists study the methods of producing crops with emphasis on making more plants grow bigger and more often.
 With biomass fuel and ethanol-laced gasoline becoming viable alternatives to coal and oil and a food crisis caused by climate change on the horizon, agriculture is shaping up to be a field with a lot of career options.